Home » Blog » Banana Bread (No Baking Soda)

 Cool completely before storing.

 Cook your banana bread on a wire rack or a tray.
-It is important to not slice it fresh out of the oven.
-The steam trapped in the bread will add to the moisture, and prevent it from drying.
+It is important not to slice it fresh out of the oven.
+The steam trapped in the bread will add to its moisture and prevent it from drying out.

 banana bread recipe without baking soda